Housemarque: Formation of Housemarque and initial games (1994–1997)

+Expansion and acquisition by Sony (2014–present)

+At the end of 1997, Housemarque had just 18 employees.
 In February 2014, Housemarque had over 50 employees.
 In November 2017, the company announced that it would be stepping away from the arcade genre, which it had incorporated in all of its games since Super Stardust, as it was not generating enough revenue to justify developing further games in the genre.
 The following April, it announced Stormdivers, a battle royale game, anticipating a 2019 release.
 In December 2018, Housemarque's staff count was approaching 70 people.
 Housemarque eventually put all of its in-development projects, including Stormdivers, on halt in January 2020.
 Instead, it shifted its focus on a project the company considered to be its most ambitious thus far and had been in pre-production for three years.
 At the time, Housemarque had close to 80 staff members.

-At the PlayStation 5 reveal event on June 11, 2020, Housemarque announced its first AAA title Returnal.
-The title was developed for and released exclusively on the PlayStation 5 on April 30, 2021, with the game selling over 560,000 copies by July 18, 2021.
-Returnal's commercial performance and Housemarque's increased collaboration with Sony Interactive Entertainment for this game led the latter to acquire the studio by June 29, 2021, becoming a part of SIE Worldwide Studios.
+At the PlayStation 5 reveal event in June 2020, Housemarque announced its first AAA title, Returnal.
+It was developed for the PlayStation 5 in April 2021, with the game selling over 560,000 copies by July.
+Returnal's commercial performance and Housemarque's increased collaboration with Sony Interactive Entertainment for this game led the latter to acquire the studio by 29 June 2021, with Housemarque becoming a part of SIE Worldwide Studios.
+As of April 2023, the studio has 110 employees.
+Harry Krueger, the director of Returnal who had been with Housemarque for more than 14 years, left the studio in November 2023.
+The company intends to move to new offices of 3000 m2 within Helsinki by 2024.
+In February 2025, Housemarque announced during State of Play its new game, Saros, which is scheduled for release on the PlayStation 5 in 2026.